 If you want to get free quotes from top insurers for a new life insurance policy today, check out PolicyGenius.
 You can check rates online with just a few clicks.
 And you can also talk to one of their life insurance reps to get personalized help for free.

 Working with only highly rated life insurance companies, PolicyGenius shops multiple plans to help you deliver peace of mind to your family.
 Get a free quote today.

 During the pandemic, my wife was about to double her life insurance amount for less money with PolicyGenius.
 We now have the same amount of life insurance coverage, which makes perfect sense since we are equal partners in raising our children and managing our finances.

 Stay In Touch

-If you enjoyed this article, please sign up for the Financial Samurai Newsletter here to receive exclusive content.
+If you enjoyed this article, please sign up for the free Financial Samurai Newsletter here to receive exclusive content.